net-lisias-ksph/DeepFreeze/DeepFreeze-API-documentation-(DFInterface.DLL).md

 string **seatName** - The seat transform name of the seat they are assigned to within the part.
 string **experienceTraitName** - Their experience trait name (pilot, engineer, etc).

 The source code for the dll can be found [here](https://github.com/JPLRepo/DeepFreeze/tree/master/Source/DFInterface).
+The DLL itself can be found [here](https://github.com/JPLRepo/DeepFreeze/tree/master/DFInterface/Plugins)